-Pinellas County Florida probate and estate lawyer Jim Martin typically drafts these estate plan documents for single persons:
+Pinellas County Florida probate and real estate lawyer James W. Martin typically drafts these estate plan documents for single persons:

 Last Will and Testament: This legal document says two things — who is entitled to your assets at your death, and who will be your personal representative or executor after your death.
 This does not take effect until death.
 It can be revoked and a new will signed as many times as you want before death.
 A will does not avoid probate at death, but it names who you want to be your beneficiaries and handle your estate.

 Living Trust: A revocable living trust is sometimes drafted to hold assets that the Pinellas County Florida single person wants to avoid probate.
 The trust says that the trust assets are owned for the benefit of the single person during life and then, like a will, names the beneficiaries entitled to the trust assets at death.
 The trust assets avoid probate on the single person’s death because it names a successor trustee to handle the trust assets at the single person’s death.

 Durable Power of Attorney: This appoints someone to act for you during your lifetime.
 This document is effective immediately when signed so it should only be used if there is someone you absolutely trust to have control over your assets during your life.
 It can be revoked during life, and it has no effect after death.